senchalabs/docs-i18n/guides/dataview/README.md

         }
     });

-Above is an example of how to define your component based {@link Ext.dataview.DataView DataView} item component.
-There are a few important notes about this:
+This example shows how to define a component-based {@link Ext.dataview.DataView DataView} item component.
+There are a few important notes about this example:

 * We must extend {@link Ext.dataview.component.DataItem} for each item.
 This is an abstract class which handles the record handling for each item.
-* Below the extend we require {@link Ext.Button}.
-This is simply because we are going to insert a {@link Ext.Button button} inside our item component.
+* Following the extend code we require {@link Ext.Button}, because we intend to insert a {@link Ext.Button button} inside the item component.
-* We then specify the `xtype` for this item component.
+* We specify the `xtype` for this item component.
-* Inside our config block we define `nameButton`.
-This is a custom configuration we add to this component which will be transformed into a {@link Ext.Button button} by the [class system](#!/guide/class_system).
-We set it to `true` by default, but this could also be a configuration block.
-This configuration will automatically generate getters and setters for our `nameButton`.
+* Inside the config block we define the `nameButton` item.
+This custom configuration added to the component will be transformed into a {@link Ext.Button button} by the [class system](#!/guide/class_system).
+By default we set it to `true` , but this could also be a configuration block.
+This configuration automatically generates getters and setters for the `nameButton` item.
-* Next we define the {@link Ext.dataview.component.DataItem#dataMap dataMap}.
+* We define the {@link Ext.dataview.component.DataItem#dataMap dataMap}.
 The dataMap is a map between the data of a {@link Ext.data.Model record} and this view.
 The `getNameButton` is the getter for the instance you want to update; so in this case we want to get the `nameButton` configuration of this component.
-Then inside that block we give it the setter for that instance; in this case being `setText` and give it the field of the record we are passing.
-So, once this item component gets a record it will get the `nameButton` and then call `setText` with the `name` value of the record.
+Inside that block we then give it the setter for that instance, `setText` in this case and give it the field of the record we are passing.
+As a result, once this item component gets a record, it gets the `nameButton` and then calls `setText` with the `name` value of the record.
-* Then we define the apply method for our `nameButton`.
+* Finally we define the apply method for the `nameButton` item.
 The apply method uses {@link Ext#factory} to transform the configuration passed into an instance of {@link Ext.Button}.
-That instance is then returned, which will then cause `updateNameButton` to be called.
-The `updateNameButton` method simply removes the old nameButton instance if it exists, and adds the new nameButton instance if it exists.
+That instance is then returned, which  then causes `updateNameButton` to be called.
+The `updateNameButton` method removes the old nameButton instance if it exists, and adds the new nameButton instance if it exists.

-Now we have created the item component, we can create our component {@link Ext.dataview.DataView DataView}, similar to how we done it before.
+After having created the item component, we can create the component {@link Ext.dataview.DataView DataView}, similar to previous examples.

     Ext.create('Ext.DataView', {
         fullscreen: true,